minhtai048/QC_SoftTest/README.md

 # QC_SoftTest

 # Simple Webbapp using HTML/CSS + Flask For Medical Cost Prediction in USA
-This app is designed for Medical Cost prediction in four biggest region in USA.
+This app is designed for Medical Cost prediction in four biggest regions in USA.

 To setup and run the app.
 Please refer to following steps.